Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Account rotation to stay below rate limit thresholds per node.
 Logit-level output capture.

 Surrogate trained via KL-divergence minimization.
-Membership inference layered on top.
 Ensemble surrogates for robustness and fidelity.

 Infrastructure